bradt/personal-site/public_html/content/plugins/wp-ses/readme.txt

 *       Default config values for centralised WPMU setups
 *       SES Endpoint selection
 *       Mails with attachments (Compatible with Contact Form 7)
+*       File logging feature (may be verbose and unsecure, do not use as is in production for a long period of time)

 See full features at http://wp-ses.com/features.html